StratusFearMe21/amongrust/README.md

 `cargo install amongrust`

 That's it. you're done.
-Now run `cargo amongrust` in your project directory, then check your source code.
+Now run `cargo amongrust` in your project directory, then check your sus code.

 How to undo: `cargo amongrust -- IAMTHEIMPOSTER`